 Average vine age : 20 years

 Viticulture : Traditional Bordeaux-style vine training, with two canes and a flat arch.
 Controlled grassing-down of the vine rows or mechanical working of the soil, to improve the soils’ vitality and biodiversity.
 Manual “green pruning”, for a homogeneous distribution and proper aeration of the grape bunches.
-Mechanical grape harvesting.Sustainable farming methods are applied to the entire vineyard, which enjoys HVE3 (“High Environmental Value”), and Terra Vitis certification.
+Mechanical grape harvesting.Sustainable farming methods are applied to the entire vineyard, which enjoys HVE3 (“High Environmental Value”).

 Vinification : Destemming, crushing and vatting.
 Cold pre-fermentation maceration during 72 hours, to delicately extract colour and fruitiness.
 Fermentation and maceration in stainless-steel, temperature-controlled tanks during 15 days on average, for controlled extraction.